-- 2.24 The DEFRA Air Quality grant, secured in March 2023, will support the implementation of some of the priority measures, especially in relation to behaviour change and establishment of a low-cost sensor network, and availability of data to support decision-making across the region.
-The successful delivery of other measures will be dependent on resourcing and business cases and subject to the WMCA Board approval. - 2.25 In order to drive the delivery of measures in the Framework forward, we have secured initial funding from DEFRA to put in place an Air Quality Lead.
+- 2.26 The DEFRA Air Quality grant detailed above, will support the implementation of some priority measures, especially in relation to behaviour change and establishment of a low-cost sensor network, and availability of data to support decision-making across the region.
+The successful delivery of other measures will be dependent on resourcing and business cases and subject to the WMCA Board approval, or appropriate delegated approval in line with WMCA Single Assurance Framework procedures. - 2.27 The initial funding from DEFRA will put in place an Air Quality Lead within WMCA.
 This role will work across all the constituent local authorities to support roll out of a low-cost sensor network and implementation of behaviour change programmes.
-Resourcing to support delivery of the AQFIP beyond this grant funding will need to be evaluated in due course.
+Resourcing to support delivery of the AQFIP beyond this grant funding and associated measures.